BafS/Gutenberg/README.md

 ### Force break page

-Gutenberg provide to way break page, the class `page-break` will for to break before and `page-break-after` to break after.
+Gutenberg provides two ways to break a page, the class `page-break` will to break before and `page-break-after` to break after.

 Example: